cmake-basis/BASIS/README.txt

   built-in functions.
 For example, the function basis_add_executable() is used by SBIA projects as replacement for CMake's add_executable() command.
-  The SBIA CMake functions are convenient to use, extend the functionality of CMake's built-in functions and enable BASIS to impose its standard on the configured build systems.
+  The SBIA CMake functions are convenient to use, extend the functionality of CMake's built-in functions, and enable BASIS to impose its standard on the configured build system.

   The main CMake modules are: